kfoozminus/cheatsheets/kubernetes.md

 ## K8s Deployments:
   - Now you can deploy apps **on top of the cluster**.
 You need to create a **Deployment Configuration**.
 This instructs how to create and update instances of your app.
 Then Master schedules the instances onto individual Nodes.
   - Once instances of the app are created, a Kubernetes Deployment Controller continuously monitors these instances.
-If an Node containing an instances goes down,the Deployment controller replaces it.
+If a Node containing an instances goes down, the Deployment controller replaces it.
 This provides a self-healing mechanism.
   - Before: scripts were used to start the app, but doesn't help to recover.
 Now: Controller keeps them running.
   - Diagram: https://d33wubrfki0l68.cloudfront.net/152c845f25df8e69dd24dd7b0836a289747e258a/4a1d2/docs/tutorials/kubernetes-basics/public/images/module_02_first_app.svg
 ### kubectl
   - kubectl is a command line interface that communicates with the cluster using the k8s api.
   - To deploy, you need to specify the container image and number of replicas to run.
 You can change the info by updating the Deployment.
-  - `kubectl run <deployment-name> --image=<image-name> --port=<8080-or-something-else`
+  - `kubectl run <deployment-name> --image=<image-name> --port=<8080-or-something-else>`
     - `kubectl run` command creates a new Deployment.
 It need deployment name and app image location (if the image aren't hosted on DockerHub, needs to include full repo url).
 Also needs specific port to run
     - this command searched for a Node where an instance of the app could be run
     - scheduled the app to run on that Node